JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_anthropic/index.md

 ```

-Now, move on to add the missing logic.So, earlier we have handled the `llama3`, now it's time for Anthropic.
+Now, we will move on to add the missing logic.
+Earlier we handled the `llama3` - now it's time for Anthropic.

 Move to `load.go` file and look for the switch case in the `LoadModel` function.

 ![step6](./images/step6.png)

 It is quite similar to what we did before.
-If receive the model name as anthropic from WebSocket, then we invoke the respective model.
+If we receive the model name as anthropic from WebSocket, then we invoke the respective model.

 ```go
 	case anthropic: